Understanding cancer statistics - incidence, survival, mortality

 Cancer prevalence means the number of people in the population who have had a diagnosis of cancer.
 There are more than 2 million people living with cancer in the UK.

 Some of these people will have been diagnosed some time ago and may have been cured or are cancer free.
-Other people may have been diagnosed more recently.
+Other people may have been diagnosed more recently and are living with cancer.
 So prevalence means all the people who have a type of cancer at a particular time.

 5 year survival by stage

 You may come across 5 year survival figures by stage of cancer.
-These may be simplified into groups such as
+This uses the stage of cancer at the point of diagnosis when calculating survival.
+The stages of cancer may be simplified into groups such as

 - Local disease (cancer that has stayed in the area where is was diagnosed)